Disciplinary investigations – when can you suspend an employee?

 If an employee has been accused of serious misconduct, an employer may wish to suspend the employee whilst an investigation is carried out.
 However, employers often forget that suspension should be a last resort and not a matter of course.

-In this article we set out the circumstances in which you can suspend an employee and give practical tips for managing the suspension process.
+In this article we set out the circumstances in which you can suspend an employee and, as dental solicitors, give practical tips for managing the suspension process.

 When can you suspend?